endlesspint8/endlesspint8.github.io/_posts/2016-06-30-going_dutch.md

 - **Comments/Tweets** - perhaps more appropriate for SA
 - **Classification** - based on the findings, some possible examples would have been for determining articles related to traffic (“bus”), crime (“politie”), or sports (“<a href="https://www.psv.nl/" target="_blank">PSV</a>”); could have implemented <a href="https://en.wikipedia.org/wiki/Bag-of-words_model" target="_blank">bag of words</a>.

 All of the above, and more, can be performed on any number of text-based data sets.
-Look out for most of these to begin appearing in the posts to come.
+Look out for most of these to begin appearing in the _**beer**_ posts to come.

 <br>